Snapshots from Team Rynkeby's trip to Paris 2019 - new snapshots every day.

 Team members are selected from thousands of applicants, who have completed the application form on the Team Rynkeby website.

-All funds raised go directly to children with critical illnesses
+The money goes to children with critical illnesses